Assorted-Development/winforms-themes/README.md

 ### Add third-party controls theme support
 As we do not want to force you to use a specific WinForms control library, we currently only support styling of standard controls and controls from our [winforms-stylable-controls](https://github.com/Assorted-Development/winforms-stylable-controls) project.
-As we understand if you want to also style other controls, we support adding specialised plugins to handle styling of a specific type of control.
+As we understand you may want to also style other controls, we support adding specialised plugins to handle styling of a specific type of control.
 To do this, you need to implement ``:
 ```csharp
     internal class MyCustomControlThemePlugin : IThemePlugin
     {